zmij/icaltool/README.md

 ### Events

-The output for `events` and subcommands is a JSON array containing events in JSON notation
+The output for `events` and subcommands is a JSON array containing events in JSON notation.
+The `event` subcommand returns an array containing 0 or 1 event object

 Example:
 ```json